-Fee: $10 per specimen.
-Identifications usually returned within one week depending on the number and quality of the specimens.
+Fee: Cost is dependent on the quantity, quality and type of specimens submitted.
+Contact either Dr. Cholewa or Weiblen below for an estimate.
+Identifications are usually returned within one week depending on the number and quality of the specimens.

 Plant specimens need to be dried and flattened; if roots are present, clean off any soil.